Striking Caves and Caverns Worth a Visit in the New Jersey Area

 Hoboken

 This twice-excavated, man-made cave is more than just 30 feet of space and a natural spring; it is also an eerie true-crime hotspot.
 In 1841, Mary Rogers, dubbed the “Beautiful Cigar Girl” by the press, was found murdered nearby.
 As a result, the cave was briefly a destination for gawkers, only to fade into obscurity until 2007, when it was rediscovered, re-excavated and fitted with a new gate.
-Visitors today can enjoy a view of the Manhattan skyline and step back in time to what was considered a Victorian-era “rural retreat.”
+Today you can enjoy a view of the Manhattan skyline and step back in time to what was considered a Victorian-era “rural retreat.”
+The cave is open every day except Monday.

 Pennsylvania